Skyscanner/backpack-ios/Backpack/TextField/README.md

 ## Usage

-`BPKTextField`/`Backpack.TextField` contains the Backpack TextField component which is a subclass of `UITextField` with Skyscanner styles.
+`BPKTextField` contains the Backpack TextField component which is a subclass of `UITextField` with Skyscanner styles.
 It accepts a Backpack font style to set the desired size.

 ### Objective-C